 Seventeenth Century Passion Play

-Even though public performances of Mystery Plays and Passion Plays had been suppressed during the Reformation, there are still references to performances and their influence on into the seventeenth century.
+Public performances of Mystery Plays and Passion Plays had been suppressed during the Reformation.
+However, there are still references to performances and their influence on into the seventeenth century.

 Thomas Beard wrote Theatre of God’s Judgments Wherein is represented the admirable justice of God against all notorious sinners, both great and small in 1631.
 In it, he includes a story of an actor who was killed during a performance of the crucifixion.
 He described how the actor died: